Webinar recording — Prepare for the FCC robocall deadline

 - Is TransNexus planning to register as a STI-CA in Canada?

 - At this time, the Canadian Secure Token Governance Authority has identified a single STI-CA. If they decide they want to have more STI-CAs, then we will assess the opportunity at that time.
+Meanwhile, our STIR/SHAKEN software is a great solution for Canadian service providers.

 - Any updates on enterprise certificate delegation?